 2025 upcoming water chestnut hand-pull events:

-Location: Guffin Bay, Chaumont NY
+Location: Guffin Bay, Dexter, NY

-The PRISM Network hosts a monthly Speaker Series on the last Wednesday of each month (except, July, August, and December).
+The PRISM Network hosts a monthly Speaker Series on the last Wednesday of each month (except July, August, and December).
+To receive invitations, please sign up for the SLELO PRISM listserv.

 iMapInvasives holds training webinars after the PRISM Speaker Series from 1 pm-2 pm.
 Visit the iMap website for details and to register.